dougeby/IntuneDocs/intune/get-started-enroll.md

 15. An “Enrolling device” message shows on the screen, then shows that the device has successfully enrolled.
 A popup will appear asking to open the page in the Company Portal.
 Tap **Open**.
 16. You return to the **Company Access Setup** screen.
 If you have no test policies set up, then the device should appear compliant.
 If you have any test policies, then tapping **Device Compliance** will show that there are things that need to be done to make the device secure.

+## Next steps

+[Get started with adding apps](get-started-apps.md) - Find and add apps to devices to make it possible for your employees to get work done.

 ## Learn more